breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <center><a href="https://youtu.be/rwBbYhOAnPo?t=28272"><img src="/images/solar_lezma.png" width="70%"/></a></center>

-Solar-Lezma calls this latter approach, "program extraction", where a network implicitly or explicitly parameterizes a function, which after training, can be decoded into a symbolic expression.
+[Solar-Lezma (2020)](https://youtu.be/rwBbYhOAnPo?t=28272) calls this latter approach, "program extraction", where a network implicitly or explicitly parameterizes a function, which after training, can be decoded into a symbolic expression.
 This perspective also aligns with Ian Goodfellow's notion of deep networks as performing computation, where each layer represents a residual step in a parallel program:

 <center>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">&quot;Can neural networks be made to reason?&quot; Conversation with Ian Goodfellow (<a href="https://twitter.com/goodfellow_ian?ref_src=twsrc%5Etfw">@goodfellow_ian</a>).
 Full version: <a href="https://t.co/3MYC8jWjwl">https://t.co/3MYC8jWjwl</a> <a href="https://t.co/tGcDwgZPA1">pic.twitter.com/tGcDwgZPA1</a></p>&mdash; Lex Fridman (@lexfridman) <a href="https://twitter.com/lexfridman/status/1130501145548513280?ref_src=twsrc%5Etfw">May 20, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>

-A less charitable interpretation is that Goodfellow is simply using a metaphor to explain deep learning to lay audience, but I prefer to think he is communicating something deeper about the role of recurrent nonlinear function approximators as computational primitives, where adding depth effectively increases to serial complexity and layer width increases bandwidth.
+A less charitable interpretation is that Goodfellow is simply using a metaphor to explain deep learning to lay audience, but I prefer to think he is communicating something deeper about the role of recurrent nonlinear function approximators as computational primitives, where adding depth effectively increases serial processing capacity and layer width increases bandwidth.

 # Roadmap